gjsify/ts-for-gir/README.md

       --modules         GIR modules to load, e.g. 'Gio-2.0'.
-Accepts multiple mo dules                           [array] [default: ["*"]] -g, --girDirectories  GIR directories[array] [default: ["/usr/share/gir-1.0"]] -i, --ignore          modules that should be ignored     [array] [default: []] -v, --verbose         Switch on/off the verbose mode  [string] [default: true] --configName      name of the config if you want to use a different name [string]
+Accepts multiple mo dules                           [array] [default: ["*"]] -g, --girDirectories  GIR directories[array] [default: ["/usr/share/gir-1.0"]] -i, --ignore          Modules that should be ignored     [array] [default: []] -v, --verbose         Switch on/off the verbose mode  [string] [default: true] --configName      Name of the config if you want to use a different name [string]

 Examples: